haraldrudell/ECMAScript2049/workspace/packages/es2049package/README.md

 <p>ADVICE</p>
 <ul>
-  <li>If building a Node.js executable, set rollup.node: true in package.json, consider rollup.target: {node: 6}.
+  <li>If building a Node.js executable, consider newer than default  rollup.target: {node: '6.10'}.
 Ensure main, module are set</li>
-  <li>If writing a command-line executable set rollup.shebang: true</li>
+  <li>If writing a command-line executable set rollup.shebang: true and probably dependencies: false</li>
   <li>It does work, here is a functional <a href=https://github.com/haraldrudell/ECMAScript2049/blob/master/workspace/packages/allspawn/package.json>package.json</a></li>
   <li>If it seems mysterious, use rollup.print: true</li>
 </ul>